Čunovo

 Čunovo (Čunovo, Dunacsún, Duna-Csún, Sandorf) is a small part of Bratislava, Slovakia, in the southern area near the Hungarian border.
 It is located close to the Gabčíkovo - Nagymaros Dams.

 History

 Čunovo was first mentioned as a village in 1232 under the name Chun.
-In the 16th century, Croats fleeing from the Ottomans in the south settled in the village.
-Until 1947, Čunovo, along with Jarovce and Rusovce, was part of Hungary and was annexed that year with the two others to Czechoslovakia, to enable construction of the Port of Bratislava.
+In the 16th century, Croats fleeing the Ottomans in the south settled in the village.
+Until 1947, Čunovo, along with Jarovce and Rusovce, was part of Hungary and was annexed that year, it was annexed to Czechoslovakia, to enable construction of the Port of Bratislava.
 It became an official part of Bratislava on January 1, 1972.
-Some of the inhabitants still use the Croatian language and preserve folk traditions.
+Some of the inhabitants still speak the Croatian language and preserve folk traditions.

 Tourism

 In 2000, a new art museum called Danubiana was opened.
 Dunajské luhy Protected Landscape Area comprises some parts of the borough.
 It is home to Čunovo Water Sports Centre an artificial whitewater facility built in 1996 which attracts paddlers from around the world.